johnsonfamily24/johnsonfamily24.github.io/index.md

 ![Family Day Cookout](family_fellowship.jpg)

 This event promises to be a fun filled weekend for our family, but it can only happen with your commitment and participation.
 To assist us with our plans, we are asking that you begin sending your payments so that the funds can be utilized for its intended purpose.
-Family members and guests can start sending their payments as soon as you receive this letter.
-Enclosed is a registration form to be returned with payments. **All fees are due by June 1, 2024.**<br><br>
+Family members and guests can start sending their payments as soon as you receive this letter. **Alcohol IS permitted, but will NOT be provided.**
+Enclosed is a registration form to be returned with payments.
+Payments may also be made via Zelle or CashApp. **All fees are due by June 1, 2024.**<br><br>

 **Please click [here](./reunion_fees.html) to review the Johnson Family Reunion Fees.**<br><br>